 For an instructor to copy the contents of a Moodle course belonging to another instructor, the owner of the course must give permission by sending an email from his or her UMass email account to email@example.com with the following information:

 the name of the instructor with whom the...

 Instructors can add abilities for individual users enrolled in their course by adding a "role."
 They can add these permissions at the course level, or only for a particular resource or activity.
 Roles are "additive"; they add new privileges without blocking what the user can already do.
 For...

-The following browser recommendations and settings will improve your experience using Moodle and ensure access to the activities and tools in your Moodle courses.Note: OIT Computer Classrooms and Learning Commons computers are set up for Moodle.
+The following browser recommendations and settings will improve your experience using Moodle and ensure access to the activities and tools in your Moodle courses.Note: UMass Amherst IT Computer Classrooms and Library Learning Commons computers are set up for Moodle.

 A Course Designer can upload materials, add activities such as assignments and quizzes, and make changes to the general design of a Moodle course.
 There are a few ways to use the Course Designer role: